Vintage Japanese Kimono - 1

 Chirimen silk crepe formal kimono

-with yuzen dyeing, gold couching and gold surihaku.
+with yuzen dyeing, surihaku, and gold

 Japanese Kimono

-Chirimen silk crepe with yuzen dyeing
+Chirimen silk crepe with yuzen

-and gold surihaku.
+dyeing and gold couching.

 Japanese Tomesode